NicholasD192/NvidiaRestInterface/README.md

 # Nvidia Rest Interface

-Provides a simple restFul Interface to the low-level Nvidia API.
+Provides a simple restful Interface to the low-level Nvidia API.

 ## Run the application: